 Simple trick for testing thread quality

 Hold a length of thread between your thumb and finger and press against the thread lightly with your thumbnail.
-Pull the thread gently and let your nail lightly “scratch” the thread.
-A high quality thread will remain tightly bound but a low quality thread will develop small, broken and loose fibers that point outwards.
+Pull the thread gently and let your nail lightly scratch the thread.
+High quality thread will remain tightly bound as you scratch but low quality thread will develop small, broken and loose fibers.

 How to spot good bobbin thread

 Good bobbin thread is as strong as any sewing machine top thread.
 Go ahead and compare their tensile strength by seeing how easily they break.
 Pull the bobbin thread tight and scratch it lightly to see if it frays.
 Good bobbin thread should not be any more breakable than standard high quality thread.

 Sewing machines require good quality sewing thread to work optimally.
 You can spot good quality thread by giving it a good pull and by lightly scratching at it with a fingernail.
 If the thread breaks or frays you may want to use a higher quality thread with your sewing machine to avoid frustrating thread breaks.